KlovnDEV/NorskPixel/resources/[qb]/qb-target/TEMPLATES.md

 }
 ```

-### Export option, this will go into any client side resource file aside from qb-target's one
+### Export option, this will go into any client side resource file aside from norskpixel-target's one

 ```lua
 CreateThread(function()